AyalaVirtual/ChristmasPlanner-BackEnd/README.md

 ### Special Thanks

-* Leonardo Rodriguez - my instructor who taught me all the concepts used to build the front-end of this project, including HTML, CSS, TypeScript, and Angular.
+* Leonardo Rodriguez - my instructor who not only taught me all the concepts used to build the front-end of this project (including HTML, CSS, TypeScript, and Angular), but also helped me conquer the issues with routing on the front-end, which turned out to be a major hurdle for me in this project.
+He helped me spot several errors that were keeping my code from working as intended and helped write the solution to work around the routing issues on the front-end for the GET and POST methods.
 [GitHub](https://github.com/LRodriguez92)

 * Suresh Sigera - my instructor who taught me all the concepts used to build the back-end of this project, including Java, the Spring framework, and API testing tools such as Postman, MockMVC, and REST-Assured / Cucumber.
 [GitHub](https://github.com/sureshmelvinsigera)